8 Common Blogging Mistakes You Must Avoid

 Write like a regular person.
 Imagine you’re talking to a colleague, a friend or family member (except your nephew.
 Wait until he’s at least 4 years old).

 Imagine that your blog post is a new community situated on an island.
 Every hyperlink implemented in the text is like another bridge, a new shipping route, or even a semi-reliable low cost airline that departs from the island at horrible hours.
 Hyperlinks are your connection to the outside world.
 They help you boost your SEO ranking, improve your usability and allow you to credit other sources for their contribution to your rich, magically crafted post.

 Hyperlinks are your connection to the outside world.

 Web readers are used to interactive reading – jumping between pages and following interesting side notes.
-The user experience your blog post will be providing shouldn’t be different.
+The user experience your blog post provides shouldn’t be different.

 Spelling mistakes are a great way to let your readers know you don’t take them seriously.
 To err is human; to use spell checker, divine.
 With modern tools, publishing content containing spelling mistakes is just unprofessional.
 Don’t let them kill your post.
 Oh, and illogical sentences that were cut in the middle aren’t welcome either.